javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 </script>
 ```

-Actually, most standard HTML attributes have the corresponding DOM property.
+Most standard HTML attributes have the corresponding DOM property, and we can access it like that.

-In case we want to know the full list of supported properties for a given class, we can refer to the specification.
-For instance, HTMLInputElement can be found at <https://html.spec.whatwg.org/#htmlinputelement>.
+If we want to know the full list of supported properties for a given class, we can find them in the specification.
+For instance, HTMLInputElement is documented at <https://html.spec.whatwg.org/#htmlinputelement>.

-Or if we're interested to see it in the concrete browser -- we can always output the element using `console.dir(elem)` or explore "DOM properties" in Elements tab of the browser developer tools.
+Or if we'd like to get them fast or interested in the concrete browser -- we can always output the element using `console.dir(elem)` and read the properties.
+Or explore "DOM properties" in Elements tab of the browser developer tools.

 ## Summary

-DOM objects form a class hierarchy.
+Each DOM node belongs to a certain class.
+The classes form a hierarchy.
 The full set of properties and methods comes as the result of inheritance.

 Main DOM node properties are: